airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     out on disk instead of in memory).
 For high level languages, it\'s often impossible for compilers to do optimizations across function-call boundaries.
-However, some languages support inline functionsinline functions or function macrosmacros.
-These functions look, smell, taste, and act like real functions, except the compiler has the option to simply plug the code in exactly where it was called.
+However, some languages support inline functions or function macros.
+These functions
+    look, smell, taste, and act like real functions, except the compiler has the option to simply plug the code in exactly where it was called.
 This makes the program faster, but it also increases the